Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 I will try to do it using a simpler approach, similar to what is done in Facebook's [React](https://facebook.github.io/react/).
 -->

-Angular 2.0 uses an approach similar to Facebook's [React's](https://facebook.github.io/react/) approach, and this is the tricky part.
+Angular 2.0 uses an approach similar to Facebook [React's](https://facebook.github.io/react/) approach, and this is the tricky part.
 The main issue here is to correctly pass data/state between components, with minimum usage of scope or controllers (as you probably heard, Angular 2.x does not have scope or controllers...).

 Let's call it 'The React way'...